eleda77/eleda77.github.io/docs/vocab_list.md

 **moule** - an edible type of mussel

 **mullion** - a vertical bar between the panes of glass in a window

+**murmuration** - the utterance of low continuous sounds or complaining noises (like sussuration but for murmurs)

 **murrain** - an infectious disease, especially babesiosis, affecting cattle or other animals; a plague, epidemic, or crop blight